MOBIYASHMI/MedicalManagement/README.md

 patient-details.html
 view-medication.html

-6. How to Run the Project
+11. How to Run the Project

 Configure database connection in application.properties.
+Add the required dependencies in POM.xml
 Run the application
 Access the application at http://localhost:8080